 Steve Kuncewicz said: “The introduction of GDPR can leave a lot of businesses intimidated, but hopefully our seminar will help attendees step back from the noise and address the fundamental issues they’ll need to get to grips with from 25th May and beyond.”

 As many businesses are still faced with taking steps towards raising their defences – cyber security and GDPR will remain the hot topics for some time.
 Justin Sherwood will be delivering further sessions on the matter over the next couple of months – he will be partnering with KBL solicitors for a seminar later this month, and will be holding a workshop as part of Burnley Business Week in May.
 To see the full details please see our events page.

 Seriun urge all businesses to become at least Cyber Essentials certified by the GDPR deadline.
 They have developed three security packages for businesses who want to take security to the next level and beyond.
-To find out more please view our cyber security packages or call Seriun on: 01282 500770.
+To find out more please call Seriun on: 01282 500770.